 Effect of early implementation of electrical muscle stimulation to prevent muscle atrophy and weakness in patients after anterior cruciate ligament reconstruction

-Two articles on PainSci cite Hasegawa 2011: 1.
+Two pages on PainSci cite Hasegawa 2011: 1.
 The Complete Guide to Muscle Strains 2.
 Zapped!
 Does TENS work for pain?

 PainSci notes on Hasegawa 2011: